 What do I do if the faculty member cancels or the other student attendees cannot attend the lunch?

-Please notify Bernadette Butler as soon as you are aware of the conflict or cancellation.
-All modifications and cancellations must be communicated, so the Division can give the restaurants appropriate warning.
+Please notify Harry Oehler as soon as you are aware of the conflict or cancellation.
+All modifications and cancellations must be communicated, so the Division can give the restaurants appropriate notification.

 Is there a specific format for discussion/conversation that we should follow during lunch?

 You are free to discuss any topic you choose during lunch.
 The objective of this program is to give you the opportunity to learn more about your professor and your fellow classmates in an informal, small group setting outside of the classroom.
 Hopefully you will learn about the course topic in more depth, and/or discuss the professor’s background, career path, or research interests.